How to choose wines in a restaurant

 |✪✪✪✪✪ A bottle should cost not more than £180|

-So let’s take some practical examples with some award wining wine lists in some Michelin-starred restaurants.
-Let’s say you are having a very important dinner and you are prepared to pay up to £110 for a 5 star wine.
+So let’s take some practical examples with some award-winning wine lists in some Michelin-starred restaurants.
+Let’s say you are having a very important dinner and you are prepared to pay up to £110 for a 5-star wine.
 Glaetzer Anaperenna Shiraz Cabernet is rated ★★★★★

 At The Harrow at Little Bedwyn, Wiltshire, Decanter Wine List of the Year 2015, Glaetzer Anaperenna Shiraz Cabernet 2009 is listed at £88

 Good value –any five-star wine under £110 in a restaurant is good value.